aptos/md-styleguide/README.md

   - `gulp build`
 1. To view in browser as you make updates (default)
   - `gulp`
-  - run `live-server` in a second terminal
+  - run `live-server` in a second terminal to see your changes automatically reflected in your browser

 ## Updating css